-The development of the school's library collection is the responsibility of the library media specialist, in cooperation with teachers, students, and administrators.
+The development of the school's library collection is the responsibility of the school library media specialist, in cooperation with teachers, students, parents, and administrators.
+Additional detail on this cooperative responsibility is found in Knox County Schools Administrative Procedure AP-I-241-2 "School Library Councils."
 Using multiple data points and a variety of stakeholder input, continuous development will result in a school library collection appropriate for the age and maturity levels of the students who may access the materials, and that is suitable for and consistent with the educational mission of the school.
 Collection development, a continual and integral part of school librarianship, includes the following processes:

-- I. Needs Assessment
+- 1. Needs Assessment.

-- II.
-Selection & Acquisition
+- 2. Selection & Acquisition.

-- III.
-Access
+- 3. Access.

-- IV.
-Evaluation
+- 4. Evaluation.